pycommute.loperator

 Construct an empty Hilbert space.

-1. __init__(self: pycommute.loperator.HilbertSpace, elementary_spaces: list[pycommute.loperator.ElementarySpace]) -> None
+1. __init__(self: pycommute.loperator.HilbertSpace, elementary_spaces: collections.abc.Sequence[pycommute.loperator.ElementarySpace]) -> None

-Construct from a list to elementary spaces.
+Construct from a list of elementary spaces.

-1. __init__(self: pycommute.loperator.HilbertSpace, expr: pycommute.expression.ExpressionR, bits_per_boson: int = 1) -> None
+1. __init__(self: pycommute.loperator.HilbertSpace, expr: pycommute.expression.ExpressionR, dim_boson: typing.SupportsInt = 2) -> None

 Inspect a real polynomial expression and collect elementary spaces associated to every algebra generator found in the expression.